 How To Bulk Redirect Complicated URLs

-No wait, this is.
 You have thousands of product images stored across many different directories on your website.
 In an effort to keep things more organized you decide to consolidate those images to one directory on your website, leaving you with the task of creating a best match redirect map for the old images to their new directory.
 The only similarity between the new and old URLs is the product name.
-Below I’ll show you how to use regular expression and Excel to make a best match redirect map for complex URLs, leaving you more time to GTL.
+Below I’ll show you how to use regular expression and Excel to make a best match redirect map for complex URLs, leaving you more time to kick back and chill.

 You can follow along with this example spreadsheet.

 Step 1: Compile a list of all 404 URLs and all possible live (202) URLs.
 Moving forward I will assume you have already done this.
 Below is a snapshot of my example’s URLs.
 The left column contains the live URLs, and the right column contains the 404 URLs.

 Step2: Deconstruct the URLs using regular expressions so that each part of the URL is separated by tabs (instead of backslashes).